Exploring the quasar disc-wind-jet connection with LoTSS and SDSS: Introduction

 The tendency for quasars to emit prodigiously across the entire electromagnetic spectrum allows for rich analyses probing their physical processes \citep{elvis}.
 In the standard picture of a quasar \citep[i.e. that of][etc.]{osterbrock1993nature,introductiontoagn,beckmann2012active,whatsinaname}, emission of different wavelengths comes from different physical regions.
 In particular, ultraviolet and optical emission is thought to be produced primarily in the accretion disc, whereas X-rays are emitted from the innermost region of the disc, the so-called X-ray corona, and infrared emission is produced by the absorption and subsequent remission from a dusty torus.
 Observations at radio wavelengths can uncover sources of synchrotron emission, such as in jets, winds or shocks, and are not subject to absorption by dust due to their long wavelengths.

 Spectroscopy can provide great insight into a quasar's inner working through the observable properties of important emission and absorption lines.
+Outflows in the form of disc winds can be inferred by the presence of broad absorption lines or the blueshift of the $\textrm{C}\,\textsc{iv}$ $\lambda1549$\AA~emission line \citep{leighly,proga2000dynamics,richards2011}. $\textrm{C}\,\textsc{iv}$ is a collisionally excited line formed in the broad-line region (BLR) of a quasar, which is commonly observed to be blueshifted with respect to its expected laboratory wavelength.
+Whilst the exact cause of this blueshift is still under investigation \citep[e.g.][]{jameswinds}, a common assumption is that this is a signature of outflowing material, often interpreted as a disc wind.

-Outflows in the form of disc winds can be inferred by the presence of broad absorption lines or the blueshift of the $\textrm{C}\,\textsc{iv}$ $\lambda1549$\AA ~ emission line \citep{leighly,proga2000dynamics,richards2011,jameswinds}.
-There is also a strong inverse correlation between the equivalent widths (EWs) of various ultraviolet emission lines -- including $\textrm{C}\,\textsc{iv}$ -- and the ultraviolet continuum luminosity, known as the `Baldwin Effect' \citep{baldwin}. \cite{richards2011} showed that $\textrm{EW}_{\textrm{$\textrm{C}\,\textsc{iv}$}}$ also anti-correlates with the strength of the blueshift of the $\textrm{C}\,\textsc{iv}$ line.
+There is also a strong inverse correlation between the equivalent widths (EWs) of various ultraviolet emission lines, including $\textrm{C}\,\textsc{iv}$, and the ultraviolet continuum luminosity, known as the `Baldwin Effect' \citep{baldwin}. \cite{richards2011} showed that $\textrm{EW}_{\textrm{$\textrm{C}\,\textsc{iv}$}}$ also anti-correlates with the strength of the blueshift of the $\textrm{C}\,\textsc{iv}$ line.
 Unfortunately, the part of the SED responsible for ionising such lines, the EUV, is generally inaccessible due to absorption along the line of sight \citep{timlinthethird}.
 Fortunately, the $\textrm{He}\,\textsc{ii}$ $\lambda1640$\AA ~line is a simple, single-electron process, produced by the recombination of $\textrm{He}\,\textsc{iii}$ to $\textrm{He}\,\textsc{ii}$.
 It provides a relatively `clean' measure of the number of incident photons with an energy high enough to create $\textrm{He}\,\textsc{iii}$, which is 54.4eV and above, as the ratio of photons produced by recombination and subsequent line emission is of the order of unity.
 Therefore, the relative strength of the $\textrm{He}\,\textsc{ii}$ line, measured by its EW, is a good `photon counter' for the ionising EUV flux \citep{mathews,baskinheii,rankine2020bal,temple2023}.